 Camp Okavango, Okavango Delta

-The Camp is hidden amongst beautiful ancient mangosteen trees, the main area comprises a network of interconnected walkways and decks linking two lounge areas, a dining room, library and self service bar.
+The Camp is hidden amongst beautiful ancient mangosteen trees, the main area comprises a network of interconnected walkways and decks linking two lounge areas, a dining room, a library, and a self-service bar.
 Sweeping ramps lead to the lower level deck with two open-air fire pits and comfortable seating areas to relax and take in the natural surroundings.
-There is a third deck with a rim flow swimming pool and thatched lounge deck for those warm summer days.
+There is a third deck with a rim-flow swimming pool and thatched lounge deck for those warm summer days.

 Activities and Wildlife:

 Water-based activities are conducted by experienced professional guides who will expertly navigate guests through the many meandering, reed-lined waterways.
 Roam the vast expanses of water from the comfort of a modern motorboat or explore the intricacies of the Okavango Delta the quiet old-fashioned way, in the traditional mokoro (dugout canoe).

 For those wanting to get a little closer to nature, guided bush walks are conducted on a number of the nearby islands, offering an opportunity to track some of the larger land-based species that inhabit this water wilderness.
 Birding opportunities are outstanding and anglers may put their skill against bream and tiger fish.
 Camp Okavango is a water-based camp and game-drive activities, using safari vehicles, are not possible.